Review and road test of the Audi Q7

 There's a whole host of clever options available for the car, but we particularly liked the optional Audi tablets for the rear seats.
 One (or optionally two) Audi tablets with 10.1 inch screens serve as rear seat monitors.
 They're connected to the 'MMI navigation plus' system via WiFi, thus gaining access to the radio, media, navigation and car functions of the Audi Q7.
 Rear seat passengers can surf the Internet via the WiFi connection.
 Android-based, the system gives access to the huge number of applications, games, movies, music and eBooks in the Google Play Store.
 At the end of the trip, the Audi tablet can be removed from its mount and used offline or on any external WiFi network.
 It features a full HD camera, 32 GB of internal storage and an additional Bluetooth and NFC interface for connecting headphones, for example.

 Cost of Ownership

-It'll be interesting to see whether the Q7's blend of talents can convince a market where many buyers choose according to predetermined brand loyalty.
-Can it bring customers back to a model that was never a front-runner?
-We wouldn't bet against it.
-The Audi Q7 has turned from a blunt implement to one of the sharpest vehicles in its sector.
-Who knows, it might even have pioneered a new niche on the sly.
+As a result, this Audi has turned from a blunt implement to one of the sharpest vehicles in its sector.
 We can't help but have a sneaking admiration for what Audi has done here.

 Audi Q7 review by Jonathan Crouch